barstoolbluz/xplatform-cli-tools/README.md

 OP_AWS_CREDENTIALS_FIELD = "credentials"   # Field name for AWS secret access key
 ```

-**Important:** You must modify these environment variables in your `manifest.toml` to match your own 1Password vault structure.
+**Important:** Modify these environment variables in your `manifest.toml` to match your own 1Password vault structure.

 ## Usage 🛠️